Welcome back for the second installation of how an F150 becomes a home!

 First, to utilize the right side I drew out some plans for a shelving apparatus that would hold my water jug, miscellaneous items, and provide a flat surface.
 Technically, the shelf simply hangs off the side of the wall, anchored with two C-Clamps.

-I cleaned up the cuts and added a little cupboard (which was very fun to make, and I’ll brag was completed using only screws, no corner braces, to piece together.
+I cleaned up the cuts and added a little cupboard (which was very fun to make, and I’ll brag was completed using only screws, no corner braces.
 I’m starting to feel professional!)

-It always amazes me how projects like this look so simple, but actually take a long time to complete.
+It always amazes me how projects like this little cabinet and shelving unit look so simple, but actually take a long time to complete.
 I spent the better part of an afternoon and evening planning, measuring, brainstorming, talking to myself, correcting mistakes, cussing a few times, and eventually raising a glass in triumph when I created a workable item.
-I have thoroughly enjoyed this build project for the problem solving opportunities it has warranted and the sense of accomplishment I am left with after every little victory.
-I don’t think I’m going to run off and be a carpenter or a cabinet builder anytime soon though!
+I have thoroughly enjoyed this build for the problem-solving opportunities it has warranted and the sense of accomplishment I am left with after every little victory.
+I don’t think I’m going to run off and be a carpenter or a cabinet builder anytime soon though.

 After the glue was set, I cut a piece of old carpeting I had in my garage to fit over the underlayment.
 The carpet isn’t glued or attached so it can easily be removed for cleaning.